virtyx-technologies/plugin-lib/README.md

 # plugin-lib
-Shared code for agent plugins
+A library of structures and methods for use by plugins of the Virtyx Agent